zdgriffith/pev-photons/all_sky/README.md

 * all_sky_scan.py
     : perform an unbinned LLH test over each point of a grid in the sky, creating a TS map
+* dec_list.py
+    : create an array of unique declination values for a given Nside
 * one_dec_ts.py
     : calculate the TS for random trials at a given declination.
 * cluster_dec_trials.py